 Soldier adjusts to life at home after Afghanistan

-By BRENNAN LINSLEYBy BRENNAN LINSLEY, Associated Press?THE ASSOCIATED PRESS STATEMENT OF NEWS VALUES AND PRINCIPLES?
+By BRENNAN LINSLEYBy BRENNAN LINSLEY, Associated Press??

 In this Nov.
 30, 2012. photo, U.S. Army 1st Lt.
 Aaron Dunn kisses his wife Leanne, holding their baby Emma, age 14 months, as they reunite during an arrival ceremony for soldiers returning from a deployment in Afghanistan, at Ft.
 Carson, in Colorado Springs, Colo.
 1st Lt.
 Dunn, with the 4th Brigade Combat Team, 4th Infantry Division, had not seen his wife and baby since he deployed in March.
 (AP Photo/Brennan Linsley)